wp-papi/wp-papi.github.io/contribute.md

 Good pull requests—patches, improvements, new features—are are allways welcome.
 They should remain focused in scope and avoid containing unrelated commits.

-**Please ask first** before embarking on any significant pull request.
+**Please ask first** embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 **Please follow** the projects code style.
 The projects PHP code should be following the [WordPress code standard](https://make.wordpress.org/core/handbook/coding-standards/php/) and allways use brackets.